-- Identification number.
+- o Identification number.

 - Proper shipping name.

-- Hazard class.
+- o Hazard class.

 - Packing group.

-- Correct packaging.
+- o Correct packaging.

-- Correct label and markings.
+- o Correct label and markings.

-- Correct placards.
+- o Correct placards.

 - Must package, mark, and label the materials; prepare shipping papers; provide emergency response information; and supply placards.

 - Certify on the shipping paper that the shipment has been prepared according to the rules (unless you are pulling cargo tanks supplied by you or your employer).